 SML Wine Festival

 The Smith Mountain Lake Wine Festival is the lake region’s largest and most anticipated annual event.
-The 2022 festival will take place Sept.
-17-18 at scenic Mariners Landing and include live music by national, regional and local bands.
+It takes place each year in September and includes wine tastings, artisan vendors and live music by national, regional and local bands.

 Craft breweries at Smith Mountain Lake